hazzard993/raylib-typescript-template/README.md

 - As a workaround, raylib must be imported from `raylib.ts` since it seems misrepresented in declarations.
 This may also be useful for using DRM mode.
 - The `.js` extension must be used in import statements.
-- This template was tested to be working when using `Node v19.8.1` and `9.2.0`.
+- This template was tested to be working when using `Node v19.8.1` and `NPM version 9.2.0`.